msgalenwhite/DominionCardDesigner/README.md

  - Jest
     - learn and write tests

+Cool things for the future:
-WORKING ON: links to specific cards
+- links to specific cards
+- save miniature decks to use in conjunction with each other